volkerdobler/insertnums/README.md

 ---

-## Newest Feature:

-Since version 0.9 you can configure the behavior of this extension with configuration variables:

-- `insertseq.start` the start value, if no value is provided (default "1")
-- `insertseq.step` the step value, if no value is provided (default "1")
-- `insertseq.cast` the cast value, if no value is provided (default "s" - only for expression mode)
-- `insertseq.centerString` how to center strings if a string is odd and the space is even or vice versa (default "l")
-- `insertseq.language` language for month names (default "de" for Germany)
-- `insertseq.languageFormat` format of month name output (default "short" - in most languages 3 chars)
-- `insertseq.insertOrder` how to insert the values (default "cursor" which inserts the sequence in the click order, alternative: 'sorted')

----

 ## Usage:

 The extension implements the command "insertSeq" and has a default key binding of `CTRL+ALT+DOT` (or `CMD+ALT+DOT` on Mac). (`DOT` is the period char on the keyboard)